18th National Congress of the Chinese Communist Party

+The 18th National Congress of the Chinese Communist Party was held in the Great Hall of the People, Beijing from 8 to 14 November 2012.
+The National Congress is the highest organ of the party, and is stipulated to be held every five years.
+The conference had 2,268 delegates.

-The 18th National Congress of the Chinese Communist Party was held November 8-15, 2012 at the Great Hall of the People.
-It was preceded by the 17th National Congress of the Chinese Communist Party.
-Due to term and age limits restrictions, seven of the nine members of the powerful Politburo Standing Committee (PSC) retired during the Congress, including Hu Jintao, who was replaced by Xi Jinping as General Secretary of the Chinese Communist Party.
-The Congress elected the 18th Central Committee of the Chinese Communist Party, and saw the number of Politburo Standing Committee seats reduced from nine to seven.
-It was succeeded by the 19th National Congress of the Chinese Communist Party.
+The CCP Congress endorsed the amendments to the CCP constitution, membership list of the Central Commission for Discipline Inspection and elected the 18th Central Committee of the CCP.
+The day after the closing of the Congress, the first plenary session was held at which the Central Committee approved the composition of the Secretariat, and soon after, the members of the Politburo and its Standing Committee, the party's most powerful decision-making body.
+Xi Jinping succeeded Hu Jintao as CCP general secretary after the Congress.
+It was followed by the 19th National Congress of the CCP in 2017.

-The seven PSC members elected during the Congress were Xi Jinping, Li Keqiang, Zhang Dejiang, Yu Zhengsheng, Liu Yunshan, Wang Qishan and Zhang Gaoli.
-Five of these were identified as associates or having benefited from the patronage of former Communist Party leader Jiang Zemin, who reportedly exerted considerable influence in shaping the composition of the new Standing Committee.
-Only Li Keqiang and Liu Yunshan are considered to be members of the tuanpai.
+Due to term limits and age restrictions, seven of the nine members of the Politburo Standing Committee retired after the Congress, and the number of Politburo Standing Committee seats reduced was from nine to seven.
+The seven PSC members elected after the Congress were Xi Jinping, Li Keqiang, Zhang Dejiang, Yu Zhengsheng, Liu Yunshan, Wang Qishan and Zhang Gaoli.
+Five of these were identified as associates or having benefited from the patronage of former CCP general secretary Jiang Zemin, who reportedly exerted considerable influence in shaping the composition of the new Standing Committee.
+Only Li Keqiang and Liu Yunshan were considered to be members of the tuanpai.

 Delegates

 Some 2,270 delegates selected from 40 constituencies attended the Congress.
 This represented an increase of 57 delegates and two constituencies from the 17th Congress.
 31 of these constituencies represent China's province-level jurisdictions.
 Six other delegations represented Taiwan, the People's Liberation Army, Central Party organizations, Central Government Ministries and Commissions, State Owned Enterprises, and Central Banks and Financial Institutions.
 The remaining three delegations are the subject of conflicting accounts.
 Hong Kong and Macau may represent two delegations or one delegation or they may be treated as part of the Guangdong delegation.
-Other delegations that have been identified by various sources include the Peoples Armed Police, units involved in “social management”, the public service sector, workers in private enterprises, and workers in foreign and joint enterprises.
+Other delegations that have been identified by various sources include the Peoples Armed Police, units involved in "social management", the public service sector, workers in private enterprises, and workers in foreign and joint enterprises.
 No more than 68% of the delegates may hold leadership positions within the party.
 The remaining 32% will be "grassroots" party members who hold jobs outside of the party apparatus.
 The number of females increased from the previous congress.
 Each delegation will be selected (by the province level congresses) in an election in which there are at least 15% more candidates than there are delegates to be selected.
 The candidates in these elections are heavily vetted by multiple party organs.
 In addition to these 2,270 delegates, an uncertain number of additional delegates, primarily retired veteran Communist leaders, will be selected.
 At the 17th National Congress there were 57 such delegates.